 They’ve also done a great job on making the fan and compressor really quiet so you won’t even know that it’s there.

 Basements in general can get pretty cold but if yours regularly gets close to freezing then a compressor type dehumidifier just won’t be effective.
 You’ll need a desiccant dehumidifier and this is one of the best.

 Don’t be fooled by the fact that it’s a 15 Pint unit.
 When it gets really cold it will outperform any of the units in the list above.

 It’s nice and compact so it’s easy to move around to particularly damp spots in your basement.

 Desiccant dehumidifiers tend warm the space up a bit which can be an added bonus.
-Because it has no compressor this product is also extremely quiet.
+Because it has no compressor this product is also a very quiet dehumidifier.

 If you’re looking for a top rated dehumidifier for basement areas then grab one of the ones we reviewed above.
 Ideally you want to try and keep the humidity in your basement between 40% and 50%.

 Any higher than this and you run the risk of creating an environment where mold can start to grow.
 To be able to do this effectively you need to be sure to buy the right product.

 For most basements the units above will be more than sufficient.
 If you need a dehumidifier for large basement areas or have experienced flooding or severe water damage then an industrial type might be needed.
 To be able to work out the optimum dehumidifier size for basement spaces you can read our dehumidifier sizing page.